 There will be a maximum of 12 people on any trip we arrange.
 Some trips have less.
 This small number allows for greater security, flexibility and access to local people and places.
 Each set itinerary trip is individually designed to coincide with local events or to visit the area at the best time of year.
 In addition to our fixed itineraries, we can arrange all kinds of bespoke trips – this was after all how we started.
 We are happy to give advice to anyone considering visiting these areas.
 Please don’t be shy, just get in touch!
 Please join us on one of our small group itineraries or contact us to arrange a bespoke adventure.

 KAUSAR HUSSAIN – FOUNDER

 Born in Peshawar, Kausar has travelled every inch of Pakistan and Afghanistan and has friends almost everywhere.
-From the bustling bazaars of Kabul to sleepy, poppy growing villages in the Tribal Areas.
+From the bustling bazaars of Kabul to sleepy villages in the Tribal Areas.
 When not leading tours and running Untamed Borders, Kausar works as a photographer and journalist.
-For ten years he has worked with foreign correspondents allowing them access to restricted areas in Afghanistan and Pakistan.
-Kausar speaks 9 languages and for the last 5 years has spent time teaching English to Afghan refugees based in the camps that surround Peshawar.
-Kausar has given countless visitors safe and unparalleled access to the people and places of these remarkable regions.
+For over 15 years he has worked with foreign correspondents allowing them access to restricted areas in Afghanistan and Pakistan.
+Kausar speaks 9 languages and has given countless visitors safe and unparalleled access to the people and places of these remarkable regions.

 JAMES WILLCOX – FOUNDER